 Actuarial assumptions.
-The total pension liability as of June 30, 2021 was determined by actuarial valuation prepared as of June 30, 2020, by the new actuarial assumptions adopted by the Board subsequent to the June 30, 2020 valuation based on the experience investigation for the four-year period ending June 30, 2020, and by the investment experience for the fiscal year ending June 30, 2021.
+The total pension liability as of June 30, 2022 was determined by actuarial valuation prepared as of June 30, 2021, and by the investment experience for the fiscal year ending June 30, 2022.
 The following actuarial assumptions are applied to all periods included in the measurement:

-Inflation 2.40 percent Salary increases 2.65-17.90 percent, including inflation Investment rate of return 7.55 percent, net of pension plan investment expense, including inflation
+Inflation 2.40 percent Salary increases 2.65 - 17.90 percent, including inflation Investment rate of return 7.55 percent, net of pension plan investment expense, including inflation

 Mortality rates for service retirees were based on the PubS.H-2010(B) Retiree Table with the following adjustments: For males, 95% of male rates up to age 60, 110% for ages 61 to 75 and 101% for ages above 77.
 For females, 84% of female rates up to age 72 and 100% for ages above 76.
 Mortality rates for disability retirees were based on the PubG.H-2010 Disabled Table adjusted 134% for males and 121% for females.
 Mortality rates for Contingent Annuitants were based on the PubS.H-2010(B) Contingent Annuitant Table, adjusted 97% for males and 110% for females.
-Mortality rates will be projected generationally using the MP-2020 projection scale to account for future improvements in life expectancy.
+Mortality rates will be projected generationally using the

+MP-2020 projection scale to account for future improvements in life expectancy.